BSempasa/EE120A-mini-project/README.md

 # EE120A-mini-project
 # Creators: Brittiney Sempasa and Ruth Navarette
-Four our mini project we were required to create a four way cross-walk which would recieve user input by way of a button to allow that user to cross the street.
+For our mini project we were required to create a four way cross-walk which would recieve user input by way of a button to allow that user to cross the street.